emberjs/guides/source/localizable/tutorial/ember-cli.md

 For example, the line `import Ember from 'ember';` gives us access to the actual Ember.js library as the variable `Ember`.
-And the `import config from './config/environment';` line gives us access to our app's configuration data as the variable `config`.
-At the end of the file, `export default Router;
-` makes the `Router` variable defined in this file available to other parts of the app.
+And the `import config from './config/environment';` line gives us access to our app's configuration data as the variable `config`. `const` is a way to declare a read-only variable, as to make sure it is not accidently reassigned elsewhere.
+At the end of the file, `export default Router;` makes the `Router` variable defined in this file available to other parts of the app.

 ## Upgrading Ember